melecioceniza/melecioceniza/README.md

 Passionate about data-driven products, model deployment, and creating clean reusable code.
 A project of full stack development in-house applications.
 A diverse skill set in computer programing to design, build, test and maintain full-stack applications.
 Self-motivated to learn more programing languages and software design pattern.

 - 🔭 Currently working on Printing Tracking Label projects integration with [Bartender Seagull](https://www.bartendersoftware.com/)
-- 💡 Skilled in Python, TensorFlow, PyTorch, and AWS
+- 💡 Skilled in C#, .Net Framework, Python, MS Sql Server, PostgreSQL, Azure DevOps.
-- 📫 Reach me at [email@example.com]
+- 📫 Reach me at [melecio.ceniza@gmail.com]

 <!-- **melecioceniza/melecioceniza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -
 Here are some ideas to get you started: